Brigitte Bardot: Health

-In early 1958, her breakup with Jean-Louis Trintignant was followed in quick order by a reported nervous breakdown in Italy, according to newspaper reports.
-A suicide attempt with sleeping pills two days earlier was also noted but was denied by her public relations manager.
+In early 1958, her breakup with Jean-Louis Trintignant was followed by a reported nervous breakdown in Italy, according to newspaper reports.
+Press reports also noted a possible suicide attempt with sleeping pills two days earlier, a claim that was denied by her public relations manager.
 She recovered within several weeks.

-On 27 September 1983, the eve of her 49th birthday, Bardot took an overdose of sleeping pills or tranquilizers with red wine, then wandered out to the beach, where she was later pulled from the surf.
-She had to be rushed to the hospital, where her life was saved after a stomach pump was used to evacuate the pills from her body.
-Bardot was diagnosed with breast cancer in 1984.
+According to contemporary press reports, on 28 September 1983, her 49th birthday, Bardot ingested a quantity of sleeping tablets or tranquilizers with red wine at her St. Tropez home and then went to the nearby beach, where she was later found in the water and brought ashore.
+She was taken to the L'Oasis clinic, where her stomach was pumped, and she was discharged later that evening.

+In 1984, Bardot was diagnosed with breast cancer.
 (Note: Bardot admits to two abortions in her memoir and is the first openly postabortive celebrity to go public with a breast cancer diagnosis, followed by Gloria Steinem and Sondra Locke.
 Scientific research studies have not found a causal relationship.)
-She refused to undergo chemotherapy treatment and decided only to do radiation therapy.
+She declined chemotherapy and opted instead for radiation therapy.
 She recovered in 1986.

-On 16 October 2025, it was reported that Bardot had been admitted into the Saint-Jean Hospital in Toulon three weeks prior to have surgery for a "serious illness".
-The surgery was successful, and Bardot was reported to be recovering at her home in Saint-Tropez.
+On 16 October 2025, it was reported that Bardot had been admitted to the Saint-Jean Hospital in Toulon three weeks earlier for surgery for a "serious illness".
+The operation was successful, and she was reported to be recovering at her home in Saint-Tropez.

-Politics and legal issues

-Bardot expressed support for President Charles de Gaulle in the 1960s.
-In 1997, Bardot and her publisher, Éditions Grasset, were ordered to pay 28,000 pounds because of "hurtful remarks" about her son and former husband Jacques Charrier contained in her autobiography.
-Her son and ex–husband had originally sued for more than 1 million pounds in damages.
-In her 1999 book Le Carré de Pluton (Pluto's Square), Bardot criticizes the procedure used in the ritual slaughter of sheep during the Muslim festival of Eid al-Adha.
-Additionally, in a section in the book entitled "Open Letter to My Lost France", she writes that "my country, France, my homeland, my land" was "again invaded by an overpopulation of foreigners, especially Muslims".
-For this comment, a French court fined her 30,000 francs (about 4,200 US dollars in 2000) in June 2000.
-She had been fined in 1997 for the original publication of this open letter in Le Figaro and again in 1998 for making similar remarks.
+Death and tributes